spol7/amazon-app-test/README.md

 # Running tests

+1. Connect your Android device to the local machine (with Android Studio).

+2. Start local Appium server:
+``appium --allow-cors``

-You can execute the test suite using the following command:
+3. You can execute the test suite using the following command:
 ``node --test-reporter-destination=execution.log --test-reporter=tap  --test test-suite.js``

 It will run the test and save the output into (./execution.log) file.